What Is Dysentery?

 Amoebic dysentery comes from a parasite called Entamoeba histolytica.
 You're more likely to get this kind of dysentery if you travel to a tropical location that doesn’t have good sanitation.

 You can get dysentery if you eat food that's been prepared by someone who has it.
 For example, you might get it if the person who made your food is sick and didn't properly wash their hands.
 Or you can get dysentery if you touch something that has the parasite or bacteria on it, such as a toilet handle or sink knob.

 You can sometimes carry the bug that causes dysentery for weeks or years without knowing it.
 You can still pass the infection to other people, even if you don't have symptoms.

 Symptoms can show up 1-3 days after you get infected.
 In some people, the symptoms take longer to appear.
 Others never get symptoms.

 Each type of dysentery has slightly different symptoms.

 Bacillary dysentery causes symptoms like:

 Amoebic dysentery usually doesn't cause symptoms.
 If you do feel sick, you'll notice problems 2-4 weeks after you're infected, such as:

 Nausea and vomiting

 Pain in the upper right part of the belly

 Dysentery symptoms look like a lot of other intestinal illnesses, including a common stomach virus.
-A lab technician will need to look at a sample of your stool under a microscope to see if you have if you have dysentery, and if so, what type.
+A lab technician will need to look at a sample of your stool under a microscope to see if you have dysentery, and if so, what type.

 Most people with bacillary dysentery don't need prescription medicine.
 The infection usually passes on its own within a week.

 While you wait for it to clear, you can do a few things to help you feel better.
-Drink plenty of water or "rehydration" drinks, like sports drinks, to bring back the fluid you lost through diarrhea.
+Drink plenty of water or "rehydration" drinks, like sports drinks, or electrolytes to bring back the fluid you lost through diarrhea.